pbogden/observable-jupyter-demos/README.md

 The [Observable Plot](https://github.com/observablehq/plot#readme) API documentation is just as useful as if it were a Python package.

-Do I need to be front-end developer to figure out how to customize things for the Python side?
+Do I need to be front-end developer to figure out how to customize things for the Python side, you ask?
 No, that's just the point -- it's super easy thanks to observable-jupyter and the Observablehq.com API, you need only a simple Observable notebook that exposes the JSON-encodable data and options needed by Plot.
 And that's the point of this demo: my [Observable notebook](https://observablehq.com/@pbogden/observable-plot-jupyter)